PedroDalMoro/autohotkey_shortcuts/README.md

 2. Clone this repository (or just download the zip folder and unzip it) somewhere in your computer.

+> If you know how to use git, clone this repo and update the submodule using this command: `git submodule update --init --recursive`.
+In case you don't know or don't want to use git, you could download the zip file from this repository, and enter the other repo (https://github.com/tylerjcw/KeyChord) to download the file `KeyChord.ahk`, and place it into the KeyChord folder.
+It should work, but if there are some problems, pay attention on the versions.

 3. Press the keys `Windows + R` to open the *run* window.
 Then type `shell:startup` and click OK.
 This will take you to the folder that is run by Windows everytime that you turn your computer on.

 4. Create a shortcut from the file `keys.ahk` and paste it into that startup folder.